CogStack/MedCAT/README.md

 # Medical  <img src="https://github.com/CogStack/MedCAT/blob/master/media/cat-logo.png" width=45> oncept Annotation Tool

 MedCAT can be used to extract information from Electronic Health Records (EHRs) and link it to biomedical ontologies like SNOMED-CT and UMLS.
-Preprint [arXiv](https://arxiv.org/abs/2010.01165).
+Paper on [arXiv](https://arxiv.org/abs/2010.01165).

 ## UPDATE
 MedCAT is upgraded to v1, unforunately this introduces breaking changes with older models (MedCAT v0.4), as well as potential problems with all code that used the MedCAT package.